Customer allegedly finds cockroach in Pepperoni Pizza, Pizza Hut investigating incident

 Customer allegedly finds cockroach in pizza from Pizza Hut outlet along Simon Road

-After purchasing a large-sized pizza from Pizza Hut, a customer allegedly came across what appears to be remnants of a cockroach within the cheesy dish.
+After purchasing a large-sized pizza from Pizza Hut, a customer allegedly came across what appeared to be remnants of a cockroach within the cheesy dish.

 Shocked by the sight, the diner immediately reported it to the outlet along Simon Road in Kovan.

-Pizza Hut is currently investigating the incident and is in contact with the customer regarding the situation.
+Pizza Hut is currently investigating the incident and is in touch with the customer regarding the situation.

-Speaking to MS News, the OP shared that he ordered takeaway last Saturday (24 Feb) evening from Pizza Hut for dinner with friends.
+Speaking to MS News, the OP shared that he placed a takeaway order last Saturday (24 Feb) from the Pizza Hut outlet along Simon Road.

 As he was running late, he spent S$30 to arrange for an express courier to pick the order up so it wouldn’t end up cold.